UWCS/stardust/content/events/t2/w3/programming-competition.md

 end_time = "18:00"
 colour = "Red"
 +++
 Teams are three people, make sure to bring a laptop.
+There will be prizes and free food!
 Good luck! :)